KinesteX/AI-Fitness-SDK/README.md

 const weight = 70; // Replace this with the actual weight from your data source const sub_category = 'Stay%20Fit'; //The spaces in url values have to have "%20" in them (You can pass multiple sub categories,
-//ex: sub_category = 'Stay%20Fit,Knee%20Therapy,Cardio' (They have to be separated by a comma without a space) const category = 'Fitness'; // You can only have one category const goals = 'Weight Management'; // Replace this with the actual goal (COMING SOON)
+//ex: sub_category = 'Stay%20Fit,Knee%20Therapy,Cardio' (They have to be separated by a comma without a space) const categoryWorkout = 'Fitness'; // You can only have one category const planC = 'Strength'; // Category for the plan const goals = 'Weight Management'; // Replace this with the actual goal (COMING SOON)
 // multiple goals ex:  goals = 'Weight Management, Mental Health'
 ```